The-Readers-Collective/bookmarked-api/README.md

 ```

 ### View All Users and All Books
-Lets you view all users and all their books
+Lets you view all users, their UserBooks relationship, and all their books

 <b>Example Query:</b>
 ```json